xebialabs-community/xlr-sonatype-nexus-iq-plugin/README.md

-XLR Sonatype Nexus Iq plugin is deprecated now as the plugin is insourced to xebialabs organization.
+XLR Sonatype Nexus Iq plugin is deprecated now as the plugin is insourced to Digital.ai organization.
 The plugin is available on https://dist.xebialabs.com/customer/xl-release/plugins/xlr-sonatype-nexus-iq-plugin

 # Preface #